Negative partisanship

+Vulgar protests against United States Presidents Joe Biden and Donald Trump.

 Negative partisanship is the tendency of some voters to form their political opinions primarily in opposition to political parties they dislike.
 Whereas traditional partisanship involves supporting the policy positions of one's own party, its negative counterpart in turn means opposing those positions of a disliked party.
 It has been claimed to be the cause of severe polarization in American politics.
 It has also been studied in the Canadian context, as well as in Australia and New Zealand.
 Cross-national studies indicate that negative partisanship undermines public satisfaction with democracy, which threatens democratic stability.
 Traditional partisans, on the other hand, are more likely to support their country's democracy, which promotes democratic stability.

 United States

 Alan Abramowitz, a professor of political science at Emory University, likens negative partisanship to a sports rivalry, where members of one side may have internal disagreements but are motivated to a far greater extent by hatred of the other side.
 According to his research, negative feelings towards the opposing political party have risen above positive feelings towards one's own political party since the 1980s, along with the increase in straight-ticket voting.
 The phenomenon of negative partisanship was further exacerbated during the 2016 election, in which both major candidates, Donald Trump and Hillary Clinton, received record low "feeling thermometer" ratings in a Pew Research Center study.

 Rachel Bitecofer expands on Abramowitz's ideas, advocating a theory under which elections are fundamentally driven by voter turnout instead of swing voters as traditionally believed.
 In this framework, it is more important to turn out the base than appeal to ideological moderates.
 However, some, like David Wasserman of The Cook Political Report, have challenged this view, noting the phenomenon of Obama-Trump voters, or Americans who voted for Barack Obama in 2008 and/or 2012 and Donald Trump in 2016.